Daph1986/Postfly-business-card-creator/README.md

 [Google Fonts](https://fonts.google.com/) was used to embed the Roboto font in the code.
 Roboto was choosen because this is already in use on the existing POSTFLY site.

-For the icons on the homepage [Font Awesome](https://fontawesome.com/) was used.
+For the icons on the homepage [Font Awesome](https://fontawesome.com/) was used and for the creator page the icons of [Materialize](https://materializecss.com/icons.html) were used.

 Features
 ======